kennethrioja/findher/README.md

 ## 05.06.2023 :

-2h :
+3h :
 - 1h : now shows correct images with keyword, and badge gets removed when we click on the img - it is constant
 - 10min : looking at cookies to be able to save : https://stackoverflow.com/questions/4825683/how-do-i-create-and-read-a-value-from-cookie-with-javascript/4825695#4825695, https://www.quirksmode.org/js/cookies.html, https://stackoverflow.com/questions/11344531/pure-javascript-store-object-in-cookie
 - 1h : audio with autoplay works, nailed it
 - 30min : video works
-- 1h : created notebook
-- 15min : changed css, cursor, how to begin the game
+- 30min : changed css, cursor, how to begin the game
-- 15min
+- 1h : setting up Notebook class
+- 9:56, new history for each input entered, don't know where to put the mirador-like to check if all media from a keyword are already seen to be able to put it in green in notebook.

+TODO : create notebook

 # Attributions :